Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 > Run "npm install express@5.1.0 socket.io@4.8.1" at cmd in case of the auto install failing.

 ### Method 1: LAN or Public IP (Direct Hosting),
-> Best for Many people and Repeated users, complex-ish setup, *may not be safe as in cybersecurity currently*
+> Best for Many people and Repeated users, complex-ish setup, Safe if you enable HTTPS via config if you're direct hosting, otherwise lan is already safe

 1. Run `start.bat` in your folder
 2. Make sure your selected port is open in your firewall/router